caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 * Added cursors
 * Added capabilities to control content overflow, and clipping
 * Added the ability to position content in the page (absolute, fixed and relative)
-* Extended the (minimal) selector mechanism from CSS 1
+* Extended the selector mechanism from CSS 1

-Because CSS 2 expanded the capabilities of CSS, the specification is significantly larger.
+Because CSS 2 expanded the capabilities of CSS, the specification is significantly larger both in page count...
+CSS 2 clocked at around 650 printed pages and in terms of capabilities.

 ## CSS 3 and beyond?

-As good as CSS 1 and 2 were at the time they presented a difficult dilemma for browser makers: Features mature at different rates but because they are all part of one standard document they can't be considered complete until the full specification is deemed complete.
+As good as CSS 1 and 2 were at the time they presented a difficult dilemma for browser makers: Features mature at different rates but because they are all part of one standard document they can't be considered complete until the full specification is finished.

 Rather than one monolithic specification, the CSS working group decided that work on what would have been the CSS 3 specification would be broken down into modules.
-This would allow the different features to mature at their own pace and be published as specifications when they were ready rather than having to wait for the full specification to be completed.
+This would allow the different features to mature at their own pace and be published as specifications when they were ready rather than having to wait for a full specification to be completed.

 The following modules have completed the specification process and are now recommendations from the W3C